Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### ACS Endpoints

 Provide endpoint URL\(s\) for your Adobe Campaign Standard instances.
-You may specify up to three unique endpoints for your development, staging, and production environments.
+You can specify up to three unique endpoints for your development, staging, and production environments.

 {% hint style="warning" %}